kaltura/playkit-js-ima/docs/vpaid.md

 # Handling VPAID Modes

-If you require to alter the VpaidMode, simply change the value of the IMA player configuration 'ima.vpaidMode' accordingly.
+If you require to alter the VpaidMode, simply change the value of the IMA player configuration `ima.vpaidMode` accordingly.

 ### ima.vpaidMode

-> ##### Type: `String`
+> ##### Type: `string`
 >
-> ##### Default: `ENABLED`
+> ##### Default: `"ENABLED"`
 >
 > ##### Description: Alters the VpaidMode.

 ### Values

-> * `ENABLED` VPAID ads are enabled using a cross domain iframe.
+> * `"ENABLED"` VPAID ads are enabled using a cross domain iframe.
 The VPAID ad cannot access the site.
 VPAID ads that depend on friendly iframe access may error.
 This is the default.
 >
-> * `DISABLED` VPAID ads will not play and an error will be returned.
+> * `"DISABLED"` VPAID ads will not play and an error will be returned.
 >
-> * `INSECURE` VPAID ads are enabled using a friendly iframe.
+> * `"INSECURE"` VPAID ads are enabled using a friendly iframe.
 This allows the ad access to the site via JavaScript.

 **Configure on player setup**